MikheyevLab/ecology-textbook/book/content/ch6-human-population.md

 Human fecundity as a function of national per capita income.
 ```

-Plants and other animals have logistic growth forced upon
-them because of overcrowding.
-In humans, however, logistic
+Plants and other animals have logistic growth forced upon them because of
-growth has been largely voluntary.
+overcrowding.
+In humans, however, logistic growth has been largely voluntary.
 And there could be further developments in a lifetime.
-In many nations, birth rates are presently below replacement rates.
-In fact, in all nations with a gross national income above 16K dollars per person, the birth rate is at or below the replacement rate of 2.1 life-time births per female (Figure [6.4](figure_6-4)).
+In many nations, birth
+rates are presently below replacement rates.
+In fact, in all nations with a
+gross national income above 16K dollars per person, the birth rate is at or
+below the replacement rate of 2.1 lifetime births per female (Figure [6.4](figure_6-4)).

-This change in demographic rates could conceivably allow
+This change in demographic rates could conceivably allow present and future
-present and future generations to voluntarily adjust the population to whatever is desired.
-The new question just may be: what is the minimum world population we dare have?
+generations to voluntarily adjust the population to whatever is desired.
+The new
+question just may be: what is the minimum world population we dare have?

-Returning to your supervisor's questions, you can now
-tell her that, in 2100, the world's population will be between
+Returning to your supervisor's questions, you can now tell her that, in 2100,
-10 and 12 billion.
-And you can say "The other population
+the world's population will be between 10 and 12 billion.
+And you can say
-projections are not far off.
-They are slightly different from
+"The other population projections are not far off.
+They are slightly different
-what we calculate using this method.
-But they use very
+from what we calculate using this method.
+But they use very complicated methods
-complicated methods so you have to cut them a little slack!"
+so you have to cut them a little slack!"